CryptoGnome/Community-Tools/test/README.md

 3. If this does not open the PtTracker website you will need  to run via the command line in this folder.

+4. (Note: Mongoose is a standalone web server.
+It is reccomended to block port 8084 in your firewall for security)

 <h2>Linux</h2>

 1. Install Apache using the <b><a href="https://www.digitalocean.com/community/tutorials/how-to-install-the-apache-web-server-on-ubuntu-16-04" onclick="window.open(this.href); return false;" onkeypress="window.open(this.href); return false;">tutorial</a></b>